southwolf/tasks_rails/README.md

 ## Command Line Interface

 The [cli](bin/tasks) provides basic shell commands for API interactions.

+The default server address is set to `http://localhost:3000/tasks`.
+Change it as you wish.

 It requires [jq](https://stedolan.github.io/jq/) for JSON parsing, please install it by

 ```sh
 brew install jq # macOS